 This is just a snapshot of the wealth of resources the IBM have created for their design team.

-A few years later, and IBM’s design team swears by their design system, with ripple effects coming in in marketing and sales.
+A few years later, IBM's design team swore by their design system, with ripple effects coming in in marketing and sales.

 IBM’s design system is one of the most in-depth and comprehensive on this list.
-It’s rivalled only by Google’s design system, Material Design.
+It’s rivaled only by Google’s design system, Material Design.

 Spotify, a completely digital product, knows the importance of a design system.
 As a piece of software that’s used by the same person over multiple devices, the design had to be not only easy, but also consistent.

-When design lead Stanley Wood took the helm in 2012, he was ‘shocked at the lack of consistency in elements across Spotify’s product’.
+When the design lead Stanley Wood took the helm in 2012, he was “shocked at the lack of consistency in elements across Spotify’s product.”

 Over the next 12 months, steps were taken to create Spotify’s design system, G.L.U.E (Global Language for a Unified Experience).

-“Instead of 2 designers looking at the same thing and unintentionally creating totally different solutions, design systems provide a shared platform to create, collaborate, and build a deliberate outcome.”
+“Instead of two designers looking at the same thing and unintentionally creating totally different solutions, design systems provide a shared platform to create, collaborate, and build a deliberate outcome.”

-Spotify is revolutionary just in its concept.
-Ensuring that design nurture and compliment this concept is a testament to the brand’s ongoing success.
+Spotify is revolutionary in its concept.
+Ensuring that design nurtures and compliments this concept is a testament to the brand’s ongoing success.

 Anyone that’s used Airbnb to book a holiday is no stranger to how easy it is to use and how visually appealing it is.

-Below, you can see an example of the clear and concise templates that Airbnb use in the desktop version.
+Below, you can see an example of the clear and concise templates that Airbnb uses in the desktop version.

-Airbnb’s design system is extensive.
-Below, you can see their restraints for type sizes, colour usage and spacing.
+The Airbnb design system is extensive.
+Below, you can see their constraints for type sizes, colour usage and spacing.

-Airbnb have a world-class design system, and one can’t help but feel that it’s part of their HR department’s plan.
+Airbnb has a world-class design system, and you can’t help but feel that it’s part of their HR department’s plan.

-By sharing their assets with the general public, and sharing the story of how it came to be, they’re showing skilled talent that this is a place where your skill will be put to good use.
+By sharing their assets with the general public, and sharing the story of how it came to be, they’re showing to skilled talent that Airbnb is a place where their skill will be put to good use.

 A great design system, and perhaps a great recruitment device!